What is Ruby by the Bay?

 Do I really HAVE to get there by 5pm on Friday?

 Yeah, you really do.
 Teams will be chosen right around that time and you’ll spend dinner meeting with your team, chatting about your projects, and getting your environments aligned.
 We’ve found the event is most successful, with the most buy-in, when teams are a cohesive bunch from the beginning.

 How early can I arrive on Friday?

-Most of the organizing team is planning on arriving at 12pm but feel free to beat us there!
-There will be other, non gooder folks, on site so we’ll need to stay out of their way!
+Most of the organizing team is planning on arriving at 12pm but feel free to beat us there.
+There’s some amazing hiking (of different levels of ease or difficulty) just a few minutes from the venue.

 How does food work?

 All food is provided, you just need to bring yourself!
-We’ll even provide snacks in the evenings when we’re all socializing/playing games/werewolf!
+We’ll also provide snacks in the evenings when we’re all socializing/playing games/werewolf!